isabella232/dynamic-media-classic.en-1/help/upload-files-template-publishing.md

 # Upload files for Template Publishing{#upload-files-for-template-publishing}

-To create files for Scene7 Template Publishing, convert your Illustrator file to the Scene7 FXG file format and upload the file to SPS.
+To create files for Dynamic Media Classic Template Publishing, convert your Illustrator file to the Dynamic Media Classic FXG file format and upload the file to SPS.

 ## Preparing the file for upload {#preparing-the-file-for-upload}

-Do the following *before* you manually upload the Scene7 FXG file to the Scene7 Publishing System:
+Do the following *before* you manually upload the Dynamic Media Classic FXG file to the Scene7 Publishing System:

 * Upload fonts separately before you upload the FXG file.
 * Upload related images found in the assets folder created by the FXG plug-in.